flomesh-io/pipy/CONTRIBUTING.md

 * A detailed proposal on a feature is marked as `draft`, while a more general argument is usually labelled as `discussion` until a consensus is achieved.

-* An issue is `accepted` when it describes a feature or bugfix that a core team member has agreed to have added to the language, so as soon as a design is discussed (if needed), it's safe to start working on a pull request.
+* An issue is `accepted` when it describes a feature or bugfix that a core team member has agreed to have added to the Pipy codebase, so as soon as a design is discussed (if needed), it's safe to start working on a pull request.

 * Bug reports are marked as `needs-more-info`, where the author is requested to provide the info required; note that the issue may be closed after some time if it is not supplied.